Actually Free EA Study Materials: No Email Required

 |---|---|---|

-| Gleim | 10-15 sample questions | |
+| IRS | Official SEE candidate bulletin, test content outlines, and sample questions | Nothing |

-| EA Dojo | 4,006 questions, all 3 parts, flashcard mode, tax tools | Nothing |
+| EA Dojo | Source-gated questions, all 3 parts, flashcard mode, tax tools | Nothing |

-1. EA Dojo — 4,006 Practice Questions
+1. EA Dojo.
+Source-Gated Practice Questions

 What's included:

-- 2,250 Part 1 (Individuals) questions across 6 topic sections
+- A learner-admissible Part 1 (Individuals) pool across 9 published sections

-- 1,197 Part 2 (Businesses) questions across 3 topic sections
+- A learner-admissible Part 2 (Businesses) pool across 6 published sections

-- Full mock exams for each part
+- Full timed mock exams for each part, drawn from the verified pools

 - Flashcard mode with tap-to-flip and self-grading